WakiMak/trentent.github.io-forked/_posts/2015-09-21-troubleshooting-citrix-desktop-service-the-citrix-desktop-service-is-starting-and-then-nothing.md

    at Citrix.Cds.BrokerAgent.AgentToStack.ConnectToStackControlCOMServer()
    at Citrix.Cds.BrokerAgent.StackManager.ConnectToStackControlComServer(StackCapabilities& actualStackCapabilities, Int32 retryCount)</pre>

-We have a 'COM exception'. Â The nice thing about this log file is we can compare the time stamps to the procmon logs and determine what was happening when this failed.
+We have a 'COM exception'.
+The nice thing about this log file is we can compare the time stamps to the procmon logs and determine what was happening when this failed.

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://1.bp.blogspot.com/-m_4BvUX74Vg/VgBzOviI0_I/AAAAAAAABIc/bHwCefWi7mE/s1600/5.PNG"><img src="http://1.bp.blogspot.com/-m_4BvUX74Vg/VgBzOviI0_I/AAAAAAAABIc/bHwCefWi7mE/s400/5.PNG" width="400" height="182" border="0" /></a>
 </div>

-It appears we are missing [SCService64.exe](http://www.basvankaam.com/2014/12/15/xendesktop-7-x-fma-internals-continued-the-server-vda-in-more-detail/) from our Citrix installation. Â What is 'SCService64.exe'? Â The registry tells me it's the 'IStackControl Type Library'. Â Which matches up with the error 'ConnectToStackControlCOMServer'.
+It appears we are missing [SCService64.exe](http://www.basvankaam.com/2014/12/15/xendesktop-7-x-fma-internals-continued-the-server-vda-in-more-detail/) from our Citrix installation.
+What is 'SCService64.exe'?
+The registry tells me it's the 'IStackControl Type Library'.
+Which matches up with the error 'ConnectToStackControlCOMServer'.

-So, it appears we need to install SCService64.exe. Â I do not know why or how it went missing but I suspect we can copy it over or extract from the Citrix source files if needed.
+So, it appears we need to install SCService64.exe.
+I do not know why or how it went missing but I suspect we can copy it over or extract from the Citrix source files if needed.

 To extract the SCService64.exe source file, we can create an administrative installation of the "TS" VDA: